4paradigm/OpenMLDB/docs/en/compile.md

 - **Operating System**: CentOS7, Ubuntu 20.04 or macOS >= 10.14, other system is not well tested but issue/PR welcome

 By default parallel build is not enabled in order to avoid system freezing.
 You can enable parallel build by tweaking the `NPROC` option if your machine's resource is enough.
+This will decrease compile time but also require more memory.
 E.g. following command set parallel build number to the number of process unit:
 ```bash
 make NPROC=$(nproc)
 ```